tekknolagi/isdt/index.md

 Your final letter grade will be computed from your final percentage grade using the cutoffs outlined [here](https://math.tufts.edu/resources/grading-schemes).
-(We know that's a math department page, but their scheme closely matches that which most students expect, and the computer science department doesn't have a recommended set of cutoffs documented anywhere.)
+(We know that's a Tufts math department page, but their scheme closely matches that which most students expect, and the computer science department doesn't have a recommended set of cutoffs documented anywhere.)

 Often on homework assignments we will ask you questions as part of an "investigative" assignment.
 The purpose of these questions is to guide you